oracle/docker-images/OracleWebCenterPortal/dockerfiles/README.md

 > 4. Use following commands to pull Oracle Fusion Middleware infrastructure base image from repository :
 ```
 $ docker login container-registry.oracle.com
-$ docker pull container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4
+$ docker pull container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4-191222
-$ docker tag container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4 oracle/fmw-infrastructure:12.2.1.4.0
+$ docker tag container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4-191222 oracle/fmw-infrastructure:12.2.1.4.0
 ```

-The Oracle Database image can be pulled from the  [Oracle Container Registry](https://container-registry.oracle.com) or you can build your own using the Dockerfiles and scripts from the [Oracle Database section of this repo](https://github.com/oracle/docker-images/tree/master/OracleDatabase).
+The Oracle Database image can be pulled from the  [Oracle Container Registry](https://container-registry.oracle.com) or you can build your own using the Dockerfiles and scripts from the [Oracle Database section of this repo](https://github.com/oracle/docker-images/tree/main/OracleDatabase).

 # 4. Building Oracle WebCenter Portal Images
 1. Clone or download the [Github repository](https://github.com/oracle/docker-images).The repository contains Docker files and scripts to build Docker images for Oracle products.

 2. Download Oracle WebCenter Portal 12.2.1.4 binary from [Oracle Technology Network](https://www.oracle.com/middleware/technologies/webcenter-portal-download.html#).

-3. Save the Oracle WebCenter Portal 12.2.1.4 binary into the cloned repository folder located at $DIR/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/ and extract the downloaded zip.
+3. Save the Oracle WebCenter Portal 12.2.1.4 binary into the cloned repository folder located at $DIR/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/ and extract it.

 To build Oracle WebCenter Portal Docker image, go to folder located at $DIR/docker-images/OracleWebCenterPortal/dockerfiles/ and run the following command: